Groping grandmother Lauren Boebert is questioning Joe Biden's alleged 37% approval rating. We've got questions, too

 Lauren Boebert is questioning whether President Biden has earned the approval of the American public.
-I’ll let that sink in for a little bit.
-Yes, this is the same woman who got frisky in a public theater not 12 months ago.
+Let that sink in for a little bit – yes – this is the same woman who got frisky in a public theater not 12 months ago.

 In the face of Biden’s approval rating drifting down to 37% (we’ll unpack that further in a moment), Boebert gleefully attempted to dunk on the current POTUS on social media.
 To be fair, she’s probably still sore from that third-degree burn Biden caused her back at the White House Correspondents’ Association dinner.